Sharp inequalities which generalize the divergence theorem--an extension of the notion of quasiconvexity, with an addendum: Abstract

 \section{Abstract}

 Subject to suitable boundary conditions being imposed, sharp inequalities are obtained on integrals over a region $\GO$ of certain special quadratic functions $f(\BE)$ where $\BE(\Bx)$ derives from a potential $\BU(\Bx)$.
 With $\BE=\Grad\BU$ it is known that such sharp inequalities can be obtained when $f(\BE)$ is a quasiconvex function and when $\BU$ satisfies affine boundary conditions (i.e., for some matrix $\BD$, $\BU=\BD\Bx$ on $\Md\GO$).
 Here we allow for other boundary conditions and for fields $\BE$ that involve derivatives of a variety orders of $\BU$.
+We define a notion of convexity that generalizes quasiconvexity. $Q^*$-convex quadratic functions are introduced, characterized and an algorithm is given for generating sharply $Q^*$-convex functions.
+We emphasize that this also solves the outstanding problem of finding an algorithm for generating extremal quasiconvex quadratic functions.
 We also treat integrals over $\GO$ of special quadratic functions $g(\BJ)$ where $\BJ(\Bx)$ satisfies a differential constraint involving derivatives with, possibly, a variety of orders.
 The results generalize an example of Kang and the author in three spatial dimensions where $\BJ(\Bx)$ is a $3\times 3$ matrix valued field satisfying $\Div\BJ=0$.
-We also present an algorithm for generating extremal quasiconvex quadratic functions.

 2mm

 Keywords: Quasiconvexity, $Q^*$-convexity, Null-Lagrangians